 Address: 6252 W 104th Ave, Westminster, CO 80020, United States

 If you’re planning a trip to Colorado, don’t miss Canyons of the Ancients.

 At 176,000 acres, you’ll be amazed by its natural splendor and learn more about the people who lived there in the past.

 There are several hiking paths and breathtaking landscapes at Canyons of the Ancients National Monument.

 The Anasazi people, also known as the Northern Ancestral Pueblo people, first arrived around 1500 B.C.

 In fact, most of America’s archaeological sites are located here.

-The Canyons of the Ancients takes you on a journey through the wonders of the earth that just could transform your outlook on things.
+The Canyons of the Ancients take you on a journey through the wonders of the earth that could just transform your outlook on things.